Arithmetic Moduli and Lifting of Enriques Surfaces: Abstract

 \section{Abstract}

-We construct the moduli space of Enriques surfaces in positive characteristic and determine its local and global structure.
-Also, we prove that Enriques surfaces lift to characteristic zero.
-The key ingredient is that the canonical double cover of an Enriques surface is birational to the complete intersection of three quadrics in $\PP^5$, even in characteristic $2$.
+We construct the moduli space of Enriques surfaces in positive characteristic and eventually over the integers, and determine its local and global structure.
+As an application, we show lifting of Enriques surfaces to characteristic zero.
+The key observation is that the canonical double cover of an Enriques surface is birational to the complete intersection of three quadrics in $\PP^5$, even in characteristic $2$.